When is Winter Love Island on ITV2? New host, cast, location and your questions answered

 This is also the first series to feature female twins Jess and Eve, who have caused a major stir in the villa as brand new bombshells.

-However, we can still expect the same Love Island action that has kept us completely hooked for the past five years.
+However, we can still expect the same Love Island action that has kept us completely hooked for the past five years – and just like the Sherif scandal last year, – we’ve already had one shock exit after Ollie chose to quit the villa after just three days.

 So, before we ask “winter to do one,” here’s everything you need to know about the upcoming series of Love Island on ITV2 including who’s taking part, how to watch it and who our new host is…